AdobeDocs/destination-sdk.en/help/configure-destination-instructions.md

 ## Step 5: Create credentials configuration / Set up authentication

-Depending on whether you specify `"authenticationRule": "CUSTOMER_AUTHENTICATION"` or `"authenticationRule": "PLATFORM_AUTHENTICATION"` in the destination configuration above, you can set up authentication for your destination using the `/destination` or the `/credentials` endpoint.
+Depending on whether you specify `"authenticationRule": "CUSTOMER_AUTHENTICATION"` or `"authenticationRule": "PLATFORM_AUTHENTICATION"` in the destination configuration above, you can set up authentication for your destination by using the `/destination` or the `/credentials` endpoint.

-* If you selected `"authenticationRule": "CUSTOMER_AUTHENTICATION"` and your destination supports the OAuth 2 authentication method, read [OAuth 2 authentication](/help/oauth2-authentication.md).
+* **Most common case**: If you selected `"authenticationRule": "CUSTOMER_AUTHENTICATION"` and your destination supports the OAuth 2 authentication method, read [OAuth 2 authentication](/help/oauth2-authentication.md).
 * If you selected `"authenticationRule": "PLATFORM_AUTHENTICATION"`, refer to [Credentials configuration](/help/credentials-configuration.md) in the reference documentation.

 <!--